Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Conclusion

 \section{Conclusion}

 In summary, magnetic exchange interactions in the AFI phase of (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ were determined with INS measurements of both acoustic and optic spin waves throughout the monoclinic Brillouin zone.
-Ordered by magnitude the leading interactions are $J_{\beta}$ and $J_{\zeta}$, which are both antiferromagnetic, and the nearest neighbor interlayer interaction $J_{\alpha}$, which is ferromagnetic (Fig.~\ref{Phase_diagram}(c)).
+Ordered by magnitude the leading interactions are $J_{\beta}$ and $J_{\zeta}$, which are both antiferromagnetic, and the nearest-neighbor interlayer interaction $J_{\alpha}$, which is ferromagnetic (Fig.~\ref{Phase_diagram}(c)).
 These and indeed all interactions in the AFI phase are satisfied within the observed low $T$ magnetic structure.
-In the PI phase diffuse inelastic magnetic neutron scattering and DFT combined with a Gaussian approximation to the spin correlation function show this is a cooperative paramagnet with frustrated near ($J_2$) and next nearest neighbor ($J_6$) interactions within the puckered honeycomb layers that form the corundum structure (Fig.~\ref{Phase_diagram}(b)).
+In the PI phase diffuse inelastic magnetic neutron scattering and DFT calculations combined with a Gaussian approximation to the spin correlation function show this is a quasi-two-dimensional cooperative paramagnet with frustrated nearest ($J_2$) and next-nearest neighbor ($J_6$) interactions within the puckered honeycomb layers that form the corundum structure (Fig.~\ref{Phase_diagram}(b)).
 We infer that the strong suppression of magnetic order that results from this frustration is key to preventing the AFI phase from engulfing the Mott-like PM to PI phase boundary in $\rm V_2O_3$.

-The insulating states of compounds with an experimentally accessible Mott-like phase boundary including $\rm Ni(S_{1-x}Se_x)_2$,\cite{PhysRevB.68.094409} GaTa$_4$Se$_8$ \cite{kim2014spin,jeong2017direct}, and the quasi-two-dimensional organic systems $\rm \kappa-(ET)_2 Cu[N(CN)_2]Cl$, $\rm \kappa-(ET)_2 Cu_2 (CN)_3$, and $\rm EtMe_3 Sb[Pd(dmit)_2 ]_2$ \cite{kanoda_mott} have all been found to be magnetically frustrated.
+The insulating states of compounds with an experimentally accessible Mott-like phase boundary including $\rm Ni(S_{1-x}Se_x)_2$,\cite{PhysRevB.68.094409} GaTa$_4$Se$_8$ \cite{kim2014spin,jeong2017direct}, Na$_4$Ir$_3$O$_8$ \cite{PhysRevLett.99.137207,PhysRevLett.102.186401}, and the quasi-two-dimensional organic systems $\rm \kappa-(ET)_2 Cu[N(CN)_2]Cl$, $\rm \kappa-(ET)_2 Cu_2 (CN)_3$ \cite{Senthil_2008}, and $\rm EtMe_3 Sb[Pd(dmit)_2 ]_2$ \cite{kanoda_mott} have all been found to be magnetically frustrated.
 Conversely the spin-liquid-like properties of the latter two compounds have been associated with the increased range and nature of spin-spin interactions near the Mott transition.
-The present work on $\rm (V_{1-x}Cr_x)_2O_3$ reinforces these interesting links between frustrated magnetism and the Mott transition.
+The present work on $\rm (V_{1-x}Cr_x)_2O_3$ reinforces these interesting links between frustrated magnetism and the Mott transition, and signifies that the ongoing searches for a Mott insulator with a paramagnetic MIT is tied to the search for spin liquids \cite{QSL_review,pustogow2018quantum}.